okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/manage-orgs-okta-aerial/main/index.md

 ## Authenticate with Okta Aerial

 To authenticate with Okta Aerial, a client obtains an access token from the Aerial org.
-See [Implement OAuth for Okta with a service app](/docs/guides/implement-oauth-for-okta-serviceapp/main/#get-an-access-token) for more information.
+See [Implement OAuth for Okta with a service app](/docs/guides/implement-oauth-for-okta-serviceapp/main/#get-an-access-token).

 Create a [JWT assertion](/docs/guides/implement-oauth-for-okta-serviceapp/main/#create-and-sign-the-jwt) and use it to make a [token request](/docs/guides/implement-oauth-for-okta-serviceapp/main/#create-and-sign-the-jwt) to the Aerial org.
 The Aerial org returns the access token: